setms/book/docs/requirements/digest/specification.md

 For instance, many Agile methods treat schedule & quality as constraints, features & cost as drivers, and scope as a degree of freedom.

-Collect functional and non-functional requirements in a **Software Requirements Specification** (SRS).
+Collect functional and quality attribute requirements in a **Software Requirements Specification** (SRS).
 This practice enables downstream activities, like validation and change management.
 The SRS has different names in different contexts, like business requirements document, or functional specification.